babfrag/docker-PokemonGoBot/README.md

 ```

 Start a new Docker container with the following command (replace `./pogobot.env` with your own `env` file) :

 This command uses defaults gui ports, of course you can customize them.

-Depending on your docker install, some of you (windows w/ docker toolbox) need to run this container with privileged
-so the traffic control trick can be done (-d --privileged).
+Depending on your docker install, some of you (windows w/ docker toolbox) need to run this container with privilege so the traffic control trick can be done (-d --privileged).

 ```
 docker run \